gerchristko/Rent-Regression/README.md

 ## Recreating
-First of all, I do not suggest you run *DataScraping.py*, because it will take hours to days to actually finish domain's apartment collection.
+First of all, I do not recommend you run *DataScraping.py*, because it will take hours to days to actually finish domain's apartment collection.
 Use the given file instead.
 But if you want, you can just run it directly.
 The other 3 codes are fine, you can run it directly.